Home Learning And Useful Links

 Education City offers engaging content directly aligned to the curriculum through the use of educational games and e-Learning tools.

 Mangahigh is a game-based learning platform for primary and secondary school mathematics.
 It’s approach leverages the buzz and excitement of rewards and competition to engage students in their learning.

 White Rose Maths in partnership with the BBC Bitesize Daily team has developed a 12-week learning programme for the summer term.
 This scheme is designed to help children be ready for their next year of school.

-A site packed with interactive phonics games currently all free to use.
+A site packed with interactive phonics games currently which has many free games to play.